Workplace Utilisation is about measuring space and time…

 You should ideally be tracking workplace utilisation continuously, but there are 5 moments where it’s critical…

-- When you have lease that’s going to expire in the next 18 months and you need to work out whether stay or relocate your office and how much space you really need.
+- 18 months prior to the expiry of your lease and you are needing to work out whether to stay or relocate your office.
+We can help you identify how much space you really need.

-- When your headcount is growing or predicted to grow and you need to work out whether you can accommodate increases in your existing space
+- When your headcount is growing or predicted to grow.
+We can help you work out whether you can accommodate increases in your existing space

 - When you want to re-balance your space plan to better suit the needs of your people and business

 - When you need to have tangible evidence to support your potential exploration of new agile, activity based ways of working